How to save money as a student

 The Lifetime ISA allows people aged 18-39 to save up for a deposit to put towards their first home (but these accounts can also be used to save money for retirement).
 The maximum Lifetime ISA contribution in the current tax year is £4,000, which can be deposited as a lump sum or in multiple payments.
 You’ll receive a 25% Government bonus on everything you save into the Lifetime ISA so you could end up with £1,000 bonus each year if you save the maximum £4,000.
 Alongside a Lifetime ISA, you can also save into a regular cash ISA or other saving accounts.
 A total of £20,000 can be saved across both accounts in one tax year which is called an ISA Allowance.

-If you choose to withdraw funds from a Lifetime ISA for anything that isn’t a first home deposit or a retirement fund (only at age 60!), you're likely to be charged 25% on the total withdrawal so you could get back less than you put in.
+If you choose to withdraw funds from a Lifetime ISA for anything that isn’t a first home deposit or a retirement fund (only at age 60!), you're likely to be charged 20-25% on the total withdrawal.
+Any other withdrawals made from your Lifetime ISA between now and Monday 5th April 2021 will incur a 20% Government withdrawal charge.
+After Monday 5th April 2021 you'll be charged 25% which means you could get back less than you paid in.
 If you're determined to save early during your time as a student, this penalty could act as a deterrent to prevent you from dipping into your savings for night out funds!

 Open your Lifetime ISA in branch or online with £10.